How the Southwest Companion Pass Changed My Life

 But, it’s not!
 There’s a simple way to quickly and EASILY earn these 110,000 points.
 Once you have those points one person ALWAYS flies FREE, meaning you don’t have to redeem points or pay cash for their ticket, AND you have 110,000 points to use to book FREE FLIGHTS for everyone else who is flying with you.

 Over the course of a year, we stretched those points + 59,000 more we earned by applying for a third credit card (more about that in a minute) to get us to SIX DESTINATIONS for less than $100 PER FLIGHT for all four of us!
-And you could easily spend less than that; we added some cost by purchasing points early on in the process so we had enough to make our first destination.
+And you could easily spend less than that; we added some cost by purchasing points early on in the process so we had enough to get to our first destination.

 The Simplest Way to Earn the Southwest Companion Pass